Table of Contents

 What is a 3-Way Match?

-Three-way match is the process of comparing the purchase order, invoice and goods receipt to make sure they match.
+Three-way match is the process of comparing the purchase order, invoice and goods receipt to make sure they match before approving the invoice for payment.
 If they match, the supplier’s invoice will be approved for payment.
 A 3-way match helps decide if an invoice should be paid partly or in full.

 The vendor invoice is a document stating the amount of the services or goods that the buyer owes the supplier.
 It is a document that shows the invoice number, supplier name and information, payment discounts, and payment schedule.